-That next day started with my wife and me going out for some lunch and to see
+That next day started with my wife and I going out for some lunch and to see

-the movie Hannibal, where Anthony Hopkins character opens a man's skull, cuts
+the movie Hannibal, the one where Anthony Hopkins character opens a man's skull, cuts

 out part of his brain, cooks it, and feeds it back to him.
 Not a cheerful movie

 to say the least, but entertaining and ironic.
 Just as we got back into our car

 I received the expected phone call from my internist.
 The MRI of my brain